loucass003/openapi-solid-query-codegen/README.md

 # OpenAPI Solid Query Codegen

+> This library is a fork based on [openapi-react-query-codegen](https://github.com/7nohe/openapi-react-query-codegen)
+> The code is pretty much the same aside from a few tweaks to work with solidjs
+> Things like useSuspense could not be ported as they do not exist inside solid-query

 > Node.js library that generates [Solid Query (also called TanStack Query)](https://tanstack.com/query) hooks based on an OpenAPI specification file.

 <!-- [![npm version](https://badge.fury.io/js/%407nohe%2Fopenapi-react-query-codegen.svg)](https://badge.fury.io/js/%407nohe%2Fopenapi-react-query-codegen) -->